Polly Thayer Starr

-Polly Thayer (Starr) (November 8, 1904 – August 30, 2006) was an American painter and pastel artist.
+Polly Thayer (Starr) (born Ethel Randolph Thayer; November 8, 1904 – August 30, 2006) was an American painter and pastel artist.
 When she was still in her twenties she became known for portraits and figure compositions in the tradition of the Boston School, but took a more Modernist approach after completing her training.
 She became increasingly interested in conveying the invisible essences of landscape, flowers and living creatures as her career developed, and she was noted for the skilled draftsmanship that provided the substructure of her work.

 Biography

 Background

 Named Ethel Randolph Thayer after her mother, Polly Thayer was born on November 8, 1904, the daughter of Ezra Ripley Thayer, an attorney who was dean of Harvard Law School from 1910 to 1915, and Ethel Randolph Thayer, and the granddaughter of legal scholar James Bradley Thayer.
 She was born into a wealthy and distinguished family, "of the best New England ancestry", and when she came of age the Boston Post called her "one of the Back Bay's foremost society girls".

 Although she signed some of her early paintings Ethel Thayer, she had been known as Polly since childhood, and by the end of the 1920s generally signed her work Polly Thayer.
 She continued to use Polly Thayer as her brush name after she was married, although in 1967 she changed her name legally from Ethel Randolph Starr to Polly Thayer Starr.
 Toward the end of her career she identified herself professionally as Polly Thayer (Starr), but never used that name to sign her work.